GDAMining/metatron/README.md

 </p>

 **Relationship annotation**
 A relationship is composed of three main elements: a subject, a predicate, and an object.
-At least one of these three elements must be a mention; the other two elements can be concepts unlinked to any mention. à
+At least one of these three elements must be a mention; the other two elements can be concepts unlinked to any mention.

 To annotate a new relationship, start selecting the mention that will be part of your mention, once selected the mention it will be the subject of the relationship by default; you can change the role of the mention by right clicking on it: a drop down menu will appear and you can select one between subject, predicate and object.
 To annotate other mentions that take part in the relationship, just click on them and change the role (if needed).
 To add new concepts to the relationship, the menu on the right allows to open the concepts modal (the same used in the concepts linking) where it is possible to select the desired concept.